evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan GTS has a maximum power of 440KW (598hp).
-Without overboost, it is 320KW (435hp).
-The torque is 850nm with overboost and  without overboost.
+With overboost, the Porsche Taycan GTS has a maximum power of 440 KW (598 hp / 435 bhp).
+Without overboost, it is 320 KW (435 hp / 590 bhp).
+The torque is 850 nm with overboost and  without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 3,7 seconds.
 The top speed is 250 km/h.

 ## Battery, range, and charging